perladvent/perldotcom/content/article/_pub_2005_08_11_win32guitest.md

       "windows-automation",
       "windows-scripting"
    ],
-   "description" : " You use Perl at work.
-Sometimes you are unhappy because there is one application you always have to click on and fill all those input boxes.
-It's very boring.
-Why not let Perl do that while you go grab...", "draft" : null,
-   "date" : "2005-08-11T00:00:00-08:00",
    "thumbnail" : "/images/_pub_2005_08_11_win32guitest/111-gui-testing.gif",
-   "image" : null,
-   "title" : "Automated GUI Testing",
    "authors" : [
       "george-nistorica"
    ],
-   "categories" : "windows"
+   "draft" : null,
+   "description" : " You use Perl at work.
+Sometimes you are unhappy because there is one application you always have to click on and fill all those input boxes.
+It's very boring.
+Why not let Perl do that while you go grab...", "slug" : "/pub/2005/08/11/win32guitest.html"
 }